Lesson #146: Do We Ever Use Double Negatives In English?

 You may have seen in an English lesson a popular cartoon that has a caption, ‘Apparently, double negatives are ok in math but not in English.’

-That said, there are specific places in literature where you might occasionally see a double negative.
+However, there are specific instances in literature where you might occasionally encounter a double negative.

 📜 You might encounter it in more ancient, or archaic, English writing, such as the lines quoted above written by John Milton (1608-1674), one of the most respected poets in English after Shakespeare.

-I remember the first time I read those lines, I had to think twice about their meaning.
-Here is my bland paraphrase of his grandiose lines:
+I remember the first time I read those lines; I had to think twice about their meaning.
+Here is my straightforward paraphrase of his grandiose lines:

 ‘These [acts] were left unrecorded through many ages, [even though] they were so worthy and should not have been ignored (‘unsung’) for so long …’